-TV Channels work on a Pipe model but YouTube works on a Platform model.
-Encyclopaedia Britannica worked on a Pipe model but Wikipedia has flipped it and built value on a Platform model.
-Our classrooms still work on a Pipe model but Udemy and Skillshare are turning on the Platform model for education.
+TV Channels work on a Pipe model, but YouTube works on a Platform model.
+Encyclopaedia Britannica worked on a Pipe model, but Wikipedia has flipped it and built value on a Platform model.
+Our classrooms still work on a Pipe model, but Udemy and Skillshare are turning on the Platform model for education.

 Platform Thinking is different from traditional business thinking.
 Creation of network effects is more important than simply bringing in users or charging all users to make money.
 Software and technology are not the end product.
-Instead, they simply serve as the underlying infrastructure that enable users to interact with each other.
+Instead, they simply serve as the underlying infrastructure that enables users to interact with each other.
 Most importantly, the business itself doesn’t create all the value so monetization can be quite complicated.

 Why do startups disrupt traditional businesses?
 What companies do you admire for successfully disrupting an industry?
 How have they done it?

 Most startups that disrupt traditional industries are internet platforms that connect producers and consumers directly.
-AirBnB and its clones are creating a dent in the hotel industry.
-Amazon’s marketplace model has disrupted traditional retail and it’s self-publishing model could create a dent in traditional publishing.
+Airbnb and its clones are creating a dent in the hotel industry.
+Amazon’s marketplace model has disrupted traditional retail, and its self-publishing model could create a dent in traditional publishing.
 Younger viewers spend more time on YouTube than on network television.
 LinkedIn is redefining the way the recruitment industry works.

 In all these examples, there are three drivers for disruption:

 Creation of new sources of supply: Wikipedia created the world’s largest repository of knowledge without relying on experts.
-YouTube gets orders of magnitude more eyeballs than any traditional TV channel, largely for a long tail of videos that would never find their way onto television. oDesk allows companies to get work done in an open, global marketplace.
+YouTube gets orders of magnitude more eyeballs than any traditional TV channel, largely for a long tail of videos that would never find their way onto television.
+Upwork allows companies to get work done in an open, global marketplace.
 LinkedIn exposes passive job seekers or non-seekers to recruiters, who would be inactive on other channels.

 Creation of new user behaviors on the demand side: A suggestion to shack up at a stranger’s apartment in a new city would have been considered crazy a few years back.
-AirBnB created an entirely new user behavior when it aggregated new inventory.
+Airbnb created an entirely new user behavior when it aggregated new inventory.
 YouTube redefined what we watch, as a result of the supply explosion.
 Carpooling.com made car pooling with strangers acceptable.

 Architecting a strong curation system: Changing user behavior is never easy.
 Getting users to behave in new ways is difficult, especially when the associated costs and risks are high.
 Staying at a stranger’s apartments in a new town can be risky (and has been in a few cases).
 Finding interesting videos amidst a plethora of content on YouTube can be quite daunting.

 Platforms solve this problem through curation, a process by which they separate the best from the rest.
 YouTube, Reddit and Quora have a community voting system that bubbles up the best content.
-AirBnB has invested heavily in its curation mechanisms because of the high risks involved.
+Airbnb has invested heavily in its curation mechanisms because of the high risks involved.
 In some cases, photographers certify hosts’ listings.
 Moreover, the platform has a robust review mechanism that lets each party rate the other.
 A strong curation and trust mechanism is the key source of value provided by the platform owner.
 It is also the most important determiner in the use of many such platforms.